aws-actions/configure-aws-credentials/README.md

 `role-to-assume`) .

 If you would like to adjust this you can pass a duration to `role-duration-seconds`, but the duration cannot exceed the maximum that was defined when the IAM Role was created.
-The default session name is GitHubActions, and you can modify it by specifying the desired name in `role-session-name`.
-The default audience is `sts.amazonaws.com` which you can replace by specifying the desired audience name in `audience`.

 ### Examples